diannamcallister/CommunityHelp/README.md

 * In the user page, we recieve the current user that is using the application.
 We then extract the location of the current user and call the backend route "/api/users/:location" to get a list of users.
 This list object will contain users, as well as a "avgRating" field associated with each user which is the average rating of the user based on all the reviews that user has.
 The returned object is ordered in decending order of avgRating.
 * The frontend recieves the ordered object and populates the top three users (i.e. the top three users with the highest rating in that given location), and displays those users in the top three cards on the userpage.
 * All other users of that location are listed in decending order of avgRating in the list underneath the top three cards on the user page.
+* (Note: the avgRating is not stored in the backend, it is simply returned by this endpoint.
+Since reviews are contantly being updated it makes more sence to re-calculate the avgRating when this endpoint is called.)

 ### User Profile Page ###